 The RI strategy consisted of collecting additional geophysical data to supplement the data collected previously during the EE/CA. The intent of the additional data was to determine the extent of MEC and MD identified during the EE/CA and to determine whether other impact areas were present.
 During the RI, geophysical data were collected along 163 miles of transects and 5.2 acres of grids.
 The geophysical data were processed, and 8,474 anomalies were identified that were consistent with subsurface munitions.
-Intrusive investigation of 1,503 anomalies was completed during the RI to determine the source of the anomaly.
-MD was found in the subsurface at MRS-05 at a maximum depth of 36 inches.
+An intrusive investigation of 1,503 anomalies was completed during the RI to determine the source of the anomaly.